June 2015 Centerpoint Newsletter

 Help Us and Yourself, Too: Alumni Invited to Participate in HR Competency Study

 MA-HRIR alumni are invited to participate in the prestigious Human Resource Competency Study (HRCS) Round 7 sponsored by the University of Michigan and the RBL Group in collaboration with Dave Ulrich, Wayne Brockbank, Mike Ulrich and David Kryscynski.

 For nearly 30 years, the HRCS has identified essential abilities for HR professionals and high-performance leaders; prior studies have produced the well-known books HR Champions, HR Value Proposition, HR Competencies, HR from the Outside In, and Global HR Competencies.
 Participation by this invitation is free and not only will you gain insight into your own skills, but the information collected will be used to benchmark our graduate program and thereby help shape the future agenda of the HR profession.
 The more Minnesota alums that participate, the better our benchmarking information.

-For more information or to register, visit this link.
 Please note that registration closes on June 5.

 HR Tomorrow Conference Wrap-up